sLiinuX/wxRaven/README.md

 Written in Python 3.x and using the wxWidget Library with the inspiration of Eclipse IDE, wxRaven natively support the plugin approach and the view/perspective concept.

-It provides usefull built-in functions to create and develop your own "Use-case specific application" as one or multiple plugin of this integrated environment itself such as :
+It provides usefull built-in functions to create and develop your own "Use-case specific application" as one or multiple [plugins](plugins/README.me) of this integrated environment itself such as :

 - Built-in RPC connexion
 - High Level RPC API Commands
 - RPC Shell & Command list
+- Asset Search
 - Highly Customizable End User Interface / Components
 - ...
 More to come !